dailystory/docs/articles/changelog/2020/december.md

 # DailyStory Product Updates for December 2020
 ## December 9, 2020
 * New replacement images not overwriting existing image in file manager
+* Remove file if updated with new file in drag and drop

 ## December 8, 2020
 * Update row padding for email designer updates